billster45/tidycorels/README.md

 > created on categorical data.

-`tidycorels::tidy_corels()` converts your dataframe into two text files in the format that the R package [corels](https://cran.r-project.org/package=corels) expects.
+`tidycorels::tidy_corels()` converts your dataframe into two text files that are in the format the R package [corels](https://cran.r-project.org/package=corels) expects.
 It returns the Corels rules converted to `data.table` code and applies them to your dataframe.

-Another dataframe is returned that includes only the true label, the columns used in the rules, and the classification by corels.
-This dataframe is created to be used in an insightful [alluvial](https://github.com/erblast/easyalluvial/blob/master/README.md) plot showing you visually how the rules are applied.
+Your dataframe is also returned with fewer columns ready to be used in an insightful [alluvial](https://github.com/erblast/easyalluvial/blob/master/README.md) plot revealing visually and intuitively both how the rules are applied and where thhe classification is correct or incorrect.
+This dataframe only includes the true label, the columns used in the Corels rules, and the classification label.

 `tidycorels::predict_corels()` applies the `data.table` rules to a new dataframe (e.g. test data).
-It also returns a data frame that works well with an [alluvial](https://github.com/erblast/easyalluvial/blob/master/README.md) plot letting you inspect the correct and incorrect classificiations visually and intuitively.
+It also returns the smaller data frame intended for an [alluvial](https://github.com/erblast/easyalluvial/blob/master/README.md) plot.

 ## Installation